Table of Contents

 What You're Really Paying For

-Afternoon tea pricing reflects more than food cost:
+Afternoon tea pricing reflects far more than just food cost.
+Understanding the value breakdown helps you appreciate what you're getting:

-- Labor intensity: Each service requires significant prep and plating
+- Labor intensity: Each service requires 2-3 hours of prep, hand-plating, coordination

 Maximizing Your Experience